PRINTERS

 Dot

-Matrix Printer Manufacturers include Epson, Panasonic, NEC, Okidata
+Matrix Printer Manufacturers include Epson, Okidata

 and Brother